2083008/2083008.github.io/index.md

 layout: home
 ---

-Here are some recent posts from the blog.
+Here are some recent posts from my blog.
 Check out [Portfolio](/portfolio/) for a list of projects that have been worked one.